PTSD: National Center for PTSD

 What is Acute Stress Disorder (ASD)?

-How do PTSD and ASD differ?
+How Do PTSD and ASD Differ?

 How is ASD diagnosed?

-Are there effective treatments for ASD?
+What Are Effective Treatments for ASD?

 Cognitive behavioral interventions